is the last page of a six-page article. Click

 She also had the misfortune of dying on the same

-day of Michael Jackson, and the massive mourning for that superstar eclipsed
+day as Michael Jackson, and the massive mourning for that superstar eclipsed

 media coverage of her own passing.